Development Roadmap

 Crescendo (Activated)

 The first covenant-enabling hard fork, activating KIP-9, KIP-10, KIP-13, and KIP-15.
-Crescendo brought the 10 BPS upgrade and laid the groundwork for transaction introspection and sequencing commitments – the primitives that Covenants++ and vProgs build upon.
+Crescendo brought the 10 BPS upgrade and laid the groundwork for transaction introspection and sequencing commitments – the primitives that Toccata and vProgs build upon.

 - KIP-10: Transaction introspection opcodes and 8-byte arithmetic